embassynetwork/modernomad/docs/browser-tests.md

 The results of the tests that are run on Travis are public and [you can see them here](https://dashboard.cypress.io/#/projects/3gfovh/runs).

-Cypress needs to run on your local machine, not inside Chrome or a VM, because it has to start and control your browser.
+Cypress needs to run on your local machine, not inside Docker or a VM, because it has to start and control your browser.
+It also assumes your development is running inside Docker when it clears the database before each test run.
+(TODO: There should be an option to run the database commands outside Docker.)

 First, install Cypress: